Kloudless/authenticator/README.md

 ## Support

-Feel free to contact us at support@kloudless.com with any feedback or questions you have.
+Feel free to contact us at support@kloudless.com with any feedback or questions.
 Other methods to contact us are listed [here](https://developers.kloudless.com/docs#getting-help).